Which Rice Has Less Carbs

 • Experiment with different low-carb rice varieties to find your favorite.

-See also The Best Fried Rice Recipe from The WILD Cookbook
+See also Burnt Rice Recipe

 Another great way to make low-carb rice dishes is to use cauliflower rice instead of traditional rice.
 Cauliflower rice is a low-carb, low-calorie alternative that is packed with nutrients and can be used in a variety of dishes.
 To make cauliflower rice, simply pulse cauliflower florets in a food processor until they resemble rice grains.
 Then, cook the cauliflower rice in a pan with some oil and seasonings until it is tender and flavorful.
 You can use cauliflower rice in stir-fries, fried rice dishes, and even sushi rolls!